 Semliki National Park is located in Western Uganda, along the Congo border following River Semuliki, Western arm of the Albertine Rift Valley; in the North of Mount Rwenzori.
 It extends up to 220 kilometers making it one of the smallest protected areas with the most bio-diverse forests in Africa.

 The park also covers the Eastern parts of the Ituri forests from the Congo Basin.
 It also has several features connected to Central Africa other than Eastern Africa.
-This incredible protected area stands within altitude of about 800 to 900 meters.
-Its numerous habitats mainly include the moist semi deciduous forest with largely ironwood and some patches of swamp forest and aquatic habitats as well as oxbow lakes.
+This incredible protected area stands within an altitude of about 800 to 900 meters.
+Its numerous habitats mainly include the moist semi-deciduous forest with large ironwood and some patches of swamp forest and aquatic habitats as well as oxbow lakes.

-For bird watchers, Semliki National Park is birding paradise.
-Over 441 bird species call Semliki national park their home; 46 of them are the Guinea-Congo species which are not easily seen in any part of East Africa, five of them are Albertine Rift endemic species and many more.
+For bird watchers, Semliki National Park is a birding paradise.
+Over 441 bird species call Semliki national park their home; 46 of them are the Guinea-Congo species which are not easily seen in any part of East Africa, five of them are Albertine Rift endemic species, and many more.

-While Semliki National Park isn’t the best spot for Sudan-guinea savanna biome species, at least 6 of the similar biome are thrive in the extreme south of their range for instance the Red throated bee eater, Purple glossy starling and Piapiac.
+While Semliki National Park isn’t the best spot for Sudan-guinea savanna biome species, at least 6 of the similar biome thrive in the extreme south of their range for instance the Red-throated bee-eater, Purple glossy starling, and Piapiac.

-For this tremendous experience, you will need come along with binoculars, camera, birding clothes, bottled drinking water, comfortable walking shoes, note book and many more.
+For this tremendous experience, you will need to come along with binoculars, a camera, birding clothes, bottled drinking water, comfortable walking shoes, a notebook, and many more.